hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 It is more [DRY][] to abstract that into a helper method or a macro.
 And again,
-a common theme in all of these Rust implementations is that there is a compile-time guarantee that every error handled.
+a common theme in all of these Rust implementations is that there is a compile-time guarantee that every error is handled.
 That could be with some recovery code, or by passing the error up the call stack.